 While ERA is expected to continue mining uranium at Ranger until 2021, it has started planning for the mine’s rehabilitation and closure.
 This will be done in consultation with the governments, traditional owners and other stakeholders.

 Energy Resources of Australia must submit a Mine Closure Plan (MCP) for the Northern Territory and Commonwealth resources ministers to approve each year.
-This is the rehabilitation plan referenced in the Environmental Requirements.
+The MCP is the rehabilitation plan referenced in the Environmental Requirements.
+It describes ERA’s broad rehabilitation and closure strategy.

-ERA submitted its first Ranger Mine Closure Plan to the ministers in June 2018.
-The plan describes how the miner proposes to achieve the Environmental Requirements, including:
+ERA submitted its 2019 MPC to the ministers in October 2019.
+The plan describes how the company proposes to achieve the Environmental Requirements, including:

 - Ranger’s environmental setting